openesp/openesp/README.md

 Now you can visit OpenESP's admin screen at http://localhost:18080/

-We will soon enable installing as a service, so you can launch OpenESP in the background.
+If you downloaded the installer you will also be able to install as a service on Windows or Linux and then run in the background.

 ## The openespctl script
 After install, you may want to do certain tasks, and there is a script called openespctl available for certain common tasks.
 Type ```./bin/openespctl help``` for a usage explanation.